bitosxd/Eclipse/README.md

 # Eclipse Kernel

-Eclipse is a simple operating system kernel written in C and Assembly.
+Eclipse is a simple operating system kernel written in C and (unfortunately) Assembly.

 ## 🔥 Features (WIP)